ERmilburn02/ermil-portfolio/projects/Dream Clicker.md

 <img src="/images/thumbnails/dream-clicker-thumbnail.png" class="w-5/6 mx-auto"></img>

-I often stream game development on [my Twitch channel](https://ermil.me/twitch), and for one stream, I decided to create an entire game during the stream.
+I often stream game development on <a href="https://ermil.me/twitch" target="_blank">my Twitch channel</a>, and for one stream, I decided to create an entire game during the stream.
 This game was the result of that stream.
 It was built in Unity, as I needed an engine I was confident in due to the limited time.

 The game had a theme of dreams, and for a while, I didn't know what to create.
 During this time, I had the idea to create a clicker game, as it was simple and I was reasonably confident I could finish it during the time limit.